kurko/blog/_posts/2016-11-24-a-fractal-of-black-boxes.markdown

 ## Tiny Tiny Machines

 Biology inspired engineers to think about components as cells, or objects.
-When engineers at Xerox PARC in 60’s and 70's envisioned an electronic board as composed of interdependent, tiny little machines communicating among themselves, it opened a door into a future that [is still waiting to happen](https://archive.org/details/AlanKayAtOOPSLA1997TheComputerRevolutionHasntHappenedYet).
+When engineers at Xerox PARC in 60’s and 70's envisioned an electronic board as composed of interdependent, tiny little machines communicating among themselves, it opened a door into a future that incredibly vast (but in great part [is still waiting to happen](https://archive.org/details/AlanKayAtOOPSLA1997TheComputerRevolutionHasntHappenedYet)).

 The greatest system to have flourished from this framework is the Internet itself.
 Peers anywhere on the planet are able to send and receive messages through millions of network nodes.
 This cell-like architecture enabled the countless revolutions we have experienced.